 Even good crews as we have said on here many times are not immune to making errors.
 Some errors like this one sting more than others.
 The point of this training page is not to point fingers of blame but to learn, get better and hopefully avoid repeating mistakes we make out there.

 It is critical for us to focus on every play.
 In this game #3 was the long snapper for every kick try (5 previous to this one) so it should have come as no surprise to the crew, but it happened.
 On kick trys it is vital to know which players are using the numbering exception and are ineligible receivers for just a situation like this play.
-The primary responisibility rests with the umpire and side judge, but any member of the crew could have noticed #3's positioning and made this call, saving the crew this embarrassing mistake.
+The primary responsibility rests with the umpire and side judge, but any member of the crew could have noticed #3's positioning and made this call, saving the crew this embarrassing mistake.
 Hopefully these good officials are able to move on from this, no doubt they feel awful.

 "Don't be a ball watcher!"
 We hear this phrase in officiating circles time and again.
 But what does it mean really?
 Surely there are some times when an official must watch the ball or ball carrier right?
 The Referee must be watching the ball to rule on whether the QB threw a forward pass or fumbled it.
 Officials under the goal post must watch the ball to rule if the kick was inside the upright or not.
 The BJ must watch the ball to see if the receiver juggled it before he went out of bounds or if it came loose after he hit the ground.
 Wing officials must know where the ball is ruling on line to gain and goal line plays, and so on.